kevin-26/Investment-Manager/README.md

 <h3 align = 'center'> Description</h3>
 <p>This a desktop application that is kept by a user for the purpose of keeping records about their investments.
-Here we provide the users three kinds of options to choose from,which are:</p>
+Here we provide the users three kinds of options to choose from:</p>

 - Fixed Deposits

 - Mutual Funds

-- Assets
+- Bank Accounts

-This system enables user to INSERT,UPDATE,DELETE,SEARCH and DISPLAY the above options according to their table attributes.
+This system enables user to insert,update,delete,search and display the above options according to their table attributes.

 ------------------------------------------